preaudc/spark-maven-parent/docs/index.md

 ## Step-by-step guide

+This solutions consists in:
+1. Creating a parent POM **sparkMavenParent** which will include all the Hadoop / Spark dependencies with a **provided** scope
+1. Set the parent POM of your Spark applications component to **sparkMavenParent** so that all Hadoop / Spark dependencies are automatically excluded at the packaging step

 ### 1. Create a parent POM with all the Hadoop / Spark dependencies
 Listing and writing down the more than 200 Hadoop / Spark dependencies being a bit tedious, I have created a quick & dirty perl helper script (in `src/main/scripts/createSparkMavenParentPom.pl`) for that purpose.